Kia Ora and Welcome!

 Year 9 Enrolment process

 Book your interview today to begin your journey at Trident High School.
+Please use the following booking code: srrs9 to book your interview.

 Year 10-13 Enrolments